Breast Cancer Facts

 - There are more than twice as many new breast cancer cases annually than new cases of cancer in any other site.1

-- Breast cancer is the most common cancer in European women with an estimated incidence of 494,100 in 2012.2
+- Breast cancer is the most common cancer in the WHO Europe region women with an estimated incidence of 562,500 in 2018.2

 - 1 in 8 women in the EU-28 will develop breast cancer before the age of 85.3